 REAR LOT CLEARANCE – For every principal building erected in an “AR-1” Zoning District, there shall be a minimum rear lot clearance at the rear of said building of at least ninety (90) feet.
 For any accessory building erected in an “AR-1” Zoning District, there shall be a minimum rear lot clearance at the rear of said building of at least fifteen (15) feet.

-CORNER LOT CLEARANCE – The setback building line on a corner lot shall be in accordance with the provisions governing the road or highway on which the building faces.
-If possible, the side lot clearance on the side road shall conform to the setback line for an inside lot on said street or road, but in no event shall said side lot clearance be less than twenty-ﬁve (25) feet from the Right-of-Way side line of the street or road.
+CORNER LOT CLEARANCE – The setback building line on a corner lot shall be considered a front setback line from any adjacent road or highway.

-TEMPORARY HOUSING – Any manufactured or mobile homes temporarily permitted, must meet the following standards:
+TEMPORARY HOUSING – Any manufactured or mobile homes temporarily permitted, must meet all requirements as set forth herein for permanent buildings.

-Manufactured or Mobile homes must have one thousand two hundred ﬁfty (1,250) square footage or one thousand ﬁfty (1,050) square footage (living space delivered) and on a full basement.
-Manufactured or Mobile homes with less square footage must be located in Mobile Home Parks.

-Minimum finished living area shall be nine hundred (900) square feet delivered dimensions, exclusive of floor area devoted to basements, utility rooms, attached garages, open or enclosed porches, and the like.

-All mobile homes will be placed on supporting blocks or foundations with wheels off the ground or removed and anchored to the ground for support for safety reason.

-All requirements as set forth herein for permanent buildings shall apply to mobile homes.

-MODULAR HOMES – Modular homes either pre-constructed wood or metal, trucked to the site or transported on trailer “trucks” and placed on a permanent foundation at the building site shall be considered a permanent dwelling and comply with requirements as set forth herein.

 SECTION 305 – OVERLAY CONSERVATION DEVELOPMENT (OCD)

 Pursuant to Section 519.021(C) of the Ohio Revised Code, the Overlay Conservation Development, abbreviated OCD, is created to further the purpose of promoting the general public welfare, encouraging the efficient use of land and resources, promoting greater efficiency in providing public and utility services, and encouraging innovation in the planning and building of all types of development.
 The Overlay Conservation Development achieves this purpose while permanently preserving and integrating open space within farm residential developments; offering landowners alternatives to standard tract use of their land, thereby establishing a less sprawling, more efficient use of land, streets and utilities; preserving natural topography in wooded areas; creating usable and accessible open space, recreational areas, and green corridors for wildlife, walking trails and/or bike paths; and encouraging creativity in design through a controlled process of review and approval of the Development Plan and related documents.